Detection of Kardar-Parisi-Zhang hydrodynamics in a quantum Heisenberg spin-$1/2$ chain: Experiments

 \subsection{Data collection}

 We measured six temperatures of KCuF$_3$ with the $c$ axis perpendicular to the incident neutron beam, and an incident energy of $E_i=8.2$~meV, shown in Fig.~\ref{flo:FullSpectra}.
-Data were integrated over all directions perpendicular to $\ell$ \cite{Lake2005}.
+Data were integrated over all directions perpendicular to $L$ \cite{Lake2005}.
 At each temperature, the spectra was measured for eight hours at nominal 1.4~Mw operation \cite{mason2006spallation}, with choppers set to 120 Hz (SEQ-100-2.0-AST chopper with 2 mm slit spacing).
-Data were corrected for the form factor by calculating the magnitude of $Q$ for each pixel and dividing by the isotropic Cu$^{2+}$ form factor (calculated following Ref. \cite{BrownFF}).
-As shown in Fig.~\ref{flo:FF_correction}, each pixel at nonzero $Q_{\ell}$ (along the chain) or $\hbar\omega$ includes a nonzero $Q_{hh}$ component
+Data were corrected for the form factor by calculating the magnitude of $Q$ for each pixel and dividing by the anisotropic $d_{x^2-y^2}$ Cu$^{2+}$ form factor: